gazorby/fifc/README.md

 Basically, a rule allows you to trigger some commands based on specific conditions.

 A condition can be either:

-- A regex that must match commandline before cursor position
+- A regex that must match commandline before the cursor position
 - An arbitrary command that must exit with a non-zero status

 If conditions are met, you can bind custom commands:

 - **preview:** Command used for fzf preview
 - **source:** Command that feeds fzf input
 - **open:** Command binded to `fifc_open_keybinding` (defaults to ctrl-o)

 All commands have access to the following variable describing the completion context:

 | Variable           | Description                                                                           | Command availability |
 | ------------------ | ------------------------------------------------------------------------------------- | -------------------- |